serokell/blog-posts/whats-that-typeclass-functor/article.md

 It takes a function of type `a -> b` and applies it to each element of a list.
 The elements change, but the data type storing them (`[]`) remains the same.

-In this article, we'll call such a data type with another type inside a _context_, while the elements inside it we'll call _values_.
+In this article, we'll call such a data type with another type inside it a _context_, while the elements inside it we'll call _values_.

-Transforming values inside fixed contexts like we do with `map` is common in programming.
+Transforming values inside fixed contexts is common in programming.

 For example, the optional data type ([`Maybe`](https://serokell.io/blog/algebraic-data-types-in-haskell#maybe)) provides a context of a possibly failed computation.
 It can also be "mapped" by trying to apply a function to the wrapped value without changing the context.